-Grace Montgomery is a third-year Honors Music Therapy student at West Chester University with a focus in voice.
-Grace is passionate about creating inclusive music experiences for individuals with disabilities and looks forward to incorporating her knowledge of neurodiverse accomodations in her future clinical work.
-For more information, email Grace at GM930985@wcupa.edu.
+Grace Montgomery (she/her/hers) is a fourth-year Honors Music Therapy student at West Chester University with a focus in voice.
+Grace is passionate about creating inclusive music experiences for individuals with disabilities and looks forward to incorporating her knowledge of sensory accomodations in her future clinical work after graduating in May 2023.
+Currently, Grace is completing her fieldwork internship at an assisted living facility for older adults in Montgomery and Bucks County.
+For any questions or more information, email Grace at GM930985@wcupa.edu.

 Brian Lynch is a third-year music education student at West Chester University of Pennsylvania.
 He began working in the field of inclusivity to help him become a more effective educator for all students.
 For more information, email Brian at BL927869@wcupa.edu.